-This article will explain how U.S. in-store music laws work and what you must do to comply with them.
+This article will explain some aspects of music performance laws in the U.S. and what business owners may do to comply with them.

 Music and Copyright Law

-Copyright law protects music, the artists who create the music, and the record companies that promote and market the music.
-Copyright law allows the owners of the music to perform their songs (when it comes to artists) and to play recordings of the songs in specific circumstances (when it comes to the record companies).
-A person or an entity playing music without written permission is in danger of infringing on the copyright of the music, and copyright law empowers the owner to recover monetary damages lost by the unauthorized reproduction of the music.
+Copyright law protects music, the artists who create the music, and the companies that promote and market the music.
+Copyright law allows the owners of the music to perform their songs and to publicly play recordings of the songs in most business circumstances.

 Damages

-Ensure compliance and elevate your business atmosphere with legal in-store music
+Ensure music rights compliance with legal in-store background music

 What Is a Public Performance?